sadneo/meet-people/docs/plan.md

 - `pnpm verify` passes from a fresh checkout.
 - Web and API production artifacts build locally.
 - The API container runs locally.
-- Staging can be manually deployed and remotely tested.
-- Pull requests receive automated checks.
+- Pull requests receive automated reproducibility checks.
-- `main` deploys to staging.
-- Version tags deploy to production after approval.
-- Both deployments pass remote smoke tests.
+- A pushed version tag runs checks, applies migrations, and deploys the hosted application.
+- The deployed application passes a same-origin health smoke test.
 - Setup and release instructions reflect commands that have actually been executed.